Guitar Amp Settings For Metal: Best Modern Examples

-In this article, we will explore different settings you can use to get a perfect metal tone.
-We will also look at tips you can use to fix your sound.
-We will also explore some gear and how to use it.
+In this Killer Rig article, we will explore different metal amp settings to see what works best.
+We will also look at tips you can use to fix your sound and explore some gear and how to use it.
 In the end, you will be on your way to a more aggressive, thick sound!

 There are many metal sounds today that consist of heavily distorted guitars.
 Sometimes they are scooped by lowering the mid-range, like Metallica songs.
 Sometimes they are mid-heavy, bright, and thick.